-What is aviation law
+What is aviation law?

-- Commercial space travel
+- Commercial space travel;

-- Operation of a high power rocket
+- the operation of a high power rocket.

 Why does CASA need to regulate space-based activities?

 CASA’s primary mission is to ensure the safe use and management of Australian airspace.
-Whilst a space-based operator may only be operating in Australian airspace for a short period, CASA must ensure its use is harmonious and safe with respect to other users at that time, for example, commercial air carriers.
+Whilst a space-based operator may only be operating in Australian airspace for a short period, CASA must ensure its use is harmonious and safe with respect to other users at that time, for example, the activities of commercial air carriers.

 CASA is also responsible for ensuring that Australia complies with its international obligations of air safety and licensing.
 Many of the regulations imposed on domestic air users in Australia are reflections of international air safety rules.